ORP - A Sustain and Fortify Success

 ORP printed over 50,000 books to give away to families in need and to share with parents, educators, and healthcare workers at conferences and events.
 This library has differentiated them from the competition by showing their incredible attention to detail and the degree to which they sincerely care about families and those in their care.
 It also paved the way for a partnership with Goodwill Industries to distribute the books.
 ORP uses these books as part of their hiring and training of new employees, as well as in the classroom with students themselves.

 Meltdowns are frequent among children with severe Asperger’s disorder.
 The companion comic book for kids and prose book for adults have been created for the ORP Library to provide hope to families navigating the education system.

 Parents share their experiences with their children living with reactive attachment disorder.
 Having difficulty managing emotions is frequent among children with RAD, and these topics were addressed head-on in the companion prose and comic books.

-Not slowing down after books, we expanded the content and created a community website that features free articles, worksheets, and inspiration based on interviews we conducted with school administrators and staff and many of the parents of children in ORP’s care.
+Not slowing down after books, RTC expanded the content and created a community website that features free articles, worksheets, and inspiration based on interviews conducted with school administrators and staff and many of the parents of children in ORP’s care.

 “ORP Library is my legacy.”

 And here they are: 18 heartfelt, emotional, real books.
 Be sure to visit the ORP Library website as well.